irojkov-ph/GSAbot/README.md

 GSAbot --help
 ```
 ## Usage
 Whenever the bot has started on the server side, you can use the Telegram chat where the bot is install to control it.
-Here is an example of a first message you can send to it.
+Here are some examples of few messages you can send to it.
 ![Start](https://raw.githubusercontent.com/irojkov-ph/GSAbot/main/img/bot_start_cmd.png?raw=true)
 ![Status](https://raw.githubusercontent.com/irojkov-ph/GSAbot/main/img/bot_status_cmd.png)
 ![List/Add/Remove](https://raw.githubusercontent.com/irojkov-ph/GSAbot/main/img/bot_list_add_remove_cmds.png)